lukechamberland/snake--client/README.md

 ## Credit

 This game was created by Tania Rascia and was inspired from a blog post.
-If you wish to view her website you can so !['here'] (https://www.taniarascia.com/).
+If you wish to view her website you can so here -> https://www.taniarascia.com/.

 ## Final Product